 Firewall incompatibilities

 Because FTP utilizes a dynamic secondary port (for data channels), many firewalls were designed to snoop FTP protocol control messages to determine which secondary data connections they need to allow.
 However, if the FTP control connection is encrypted using TLS/SSL, the firewall cannot determine the TCP port number of a data connection negotiated between the client and FTP server.
 Therefore, in many firewalled networks, an FTPS deployment will fail when an unencrypted FTP deployment works.
-This problem can be solved with the use of a limited range of ports for data and configuring the firewall to open these ports.
-For the data channel, Box uses ports 10,000 - 29,999.
-Verify that your firewall has these ports open.
+FTP relies on two channels to transfer data: the command channel and the data channel.
+If FTP is not working on your network, it could be because your firewall is blocking access to the data channel ports.

 SSO (Single Sign On)